Weald Warriors: Honours and awards

 In 2015, Weald Warriors won the RFL London and South East Cup (The Gordon Anderton Memorial Trophy) beating Newham Dockers 46-18.
 This was the first silverware for the Weald Warriors.

 In 2015, Weald Warriors completed the 'double, by winning the RFL London and South East Championship play off final, again defeating Newham Dockers, by a record 4-84 score line, to be crowned divisional winners.

 In recognition of the club's success and development of the game in the Weald area, the club was nominated for Sports Team of the Year in the Courier Media Group Regional Awards 2012.
 Weald Warriors were awarded 3rd place overall at the awards night held at Lingfield Park on 25 October 2012.
 In 2015 the club were again nominated following their record breaking wins in the play off final and Regional Cup success.
 Weald Warriors were awarded 1st place, in the Kent and Sussex Sports Team of the Year category, at a ceremony held at Lingfield Park on 18 January 2016.

-The 2015 Players' Player of the Year was awarded to Will Thorpe.
-The 2015 Coaches' Player of the Year was awarded to Nick Doherty.

-Personnel

-The squad is composed of players from a variety of sporting backgrounds, predominantly drawn from a variety of rugby union clubs in the West Kent and East Sussex region, such as Tunbridge Wells RFC, Crowborough RFC, Sevenoaks RFC, Heathfield and Waldron RFC, Cranbrook RFC, Uckfield RFC and Tonbridge Juddians RFC.

-The club also includes a number of current and former student international rugby league players.

-The club Chairman is Anthony Bennett.

-Club Captain since 2014 is Will Vernon.
-1st XIII Captain for 2016 is Will Thorpe.

-The Head Coach for 2016 is Alex Nicholson.
-The Director of Rugby for the Academy is Max Currums.

-Club Partners

-In 2015 the club welcomed Bob Phillips Consulting Ltd as official partner and pitch sponsor.

-In 2016 the club has partnered with CAU Restaurants as first team sponsor.

-In 2016 the club will again partner with Dark Star Brewing Co, as match ball and first team sponsor.

-The club has ongoing partnership arrangements with Sankeys of Tunbridge Wells, Alpha Waste Solutions Ltd and Oakwell Flooring Ltd.